-I am a writer, front-end developer, and graphic designer based in Washington, DC.
-My work is interdisciplinary, combining digital art with literary and cultural criticsm.
-I often write about and/or teach on subjects relating to aesthetics, nineteenth-century optical devices, photography, tourism, archaeology, exploration, the digital humanities and wherever else my curiosity leads.
+I'm the Director of Marketing at Politics and Prose, an independent bookstore in Washington, DC.
+My day job is a combination of copywriting, front-end development, graphic design, and finding creative solutions to complex problems.
+You can see my resume for information.
+Off the clock, my work is interdisciplinary and experimental, combining digital art with literary and cultural criticism.
+I often write about and/or teach on subjects relating to aesthetics, nineteenth-century optical devices, photography, tourism, archaeology, exploration, the digital humanities, and wherever else my curiosity leads.

 You can learn more about my research and writing by visiting Publications.